solyarisoftware/nera.vim/README.md

 Anyway, even if you do not specify the `words number` argument, you can proceed withe visual selection mode.
 So:

-- step 1: map F3
+- map F3
 3
       :NesaSetFunctionKeyLabel 3 address

-- step 2: go in vim visual mode (pressing `v`) and select the span you want to annotate:
+- go in vim visual mode (pressing `v`) and select the span you want to annotate:

       mi chiamo Giorgio Robino ed abito in corso Magenta 35/4 a Genova ^                         ^
                                            |                         |
                                            start visual selection    end visual selection

-- step 3: press `esc` and `F1`.
+- press `esc` and `F1`.
 The line is updated and in this case

       mi chiamo [Giorgio Robino](person_name) ed abito in [corso Magenta 35/4 a Genova](address)